Leonid Novikov

 Leonid Novikov (born 10 January 1984) is a Russian orienteering competitor.
 He won a gold medal in the middle distance at the 2013 World Orienteering Championships. and a silver medal in the long distance at the 2017 world championships.

 He was born in Belgorod and represents the club Spartak.
 Leonid is the younger brother of fellow orienteer Valentin Novikov.
+Novikov won the Jukola relay in 2008.